-You can further customize an organization unit's spam filters to:
+You can further customize an OU's spam filters to:

-- Be more aggressive for more stringent filtering of bulk email.
+- Be more aggressive, for strict filtering of bulk email.

 - Use approved sender lists.

 - Reuse approved sender lists across different settings.
-For example, you can specify the same list in the Spam setting and the Blocked senders setting to modify the behavior of both settings.
+For example, you can specify the same list in the Spam setting and the Restrict delivery setting to modify the behavior of both settings.

-Gmail checks the addresses or domain names that you enter against the From part of the message header, and not the Return-Path part of the message header.
+- Gmail checks the addresses or domain names against the From part of the message header.
+Gmail does not check addresses or domain names against the Return-Path in the message header.
 For this reason, From must match an address or domain you entered in the list.

-If a message from an approved sender contains a virus or is part of an email attack, Google's virus filters will prevent it from reaching your users.
+- If a message from an approved sender contains a virus or is part of an email attack, Google's virus filters prevent it from reaching users.

-A message from an approved sender will still be blocked if directed to do so by the sender's Domain-based Message Authentication, Reporting, and Conformance (DMARC) policy.
+- A message from an approved sender can still be blocked by the sender's Domain-based Message Authentication, Reporting, and Conformance (DMARC) policy.

-To bypass spam filters for messages from addresses or domains specified in an approved sender list:
+To bypass spam filters for messages from addresses or domains specified in an approved senders list:

 From the Admin console Home page, go to AppsG SuiteGmailAdvanced settings.